Flacy/social-validator/README.md

 such as identifiers, usernames, etc.

 ### ⚡ Motivation
-The motivation for creating this library was derived from the fact that there is no single database to determine the restrictions of each service.
+The motivation behind creating this library stemmed from the lack of a centralized database containing restrictions for each service.
-Accordingly, in order to validate the data correctly, you need to deep down into the documentation, but sometimes even these data are not specified in it, and you need to test the validation manually.
-This library is designed to solve this problem. *Unfortunately, only for python ;(*
+Often, validating data correctly requires thoroughly analyzing documentation or manually testing validation.
+This library aims to solve this problem but is currently available only for Python.

 ### 💽 Installation
 You can use [pip](https://github.com/pypa/pip) or